waleed170/mva/README.md

 2. Open `index.html` in a web browser.
 3. Use the search bar to find movies.
 4. Click on any movie to play it in fullscreen mode.
-5. Admin users can click the login button (password: `control_14`) to enable title editing.
+5. Admin users can click the login button to enable title editing.

 ## File Structure